…and not hard rubber

 How to Rough it?

 Initially, I used 400 grit wet and dry polishing cloth and went by looks and feel.
 At that time I was only investigating the general surface tension behaviour.
 Later, I used capillaries, sometimes several in the same piece of plastic produced on our standard slit cutting machine in order to standardise the amount of roughing.
-This method also made cleaning easier.
+This method also facilitates cleaning.

 During one particular test, all the results had noticeably improved.
 That’s when the ingeneer turns into an investigator.
 One does not just ignore the facts.
 The microscope supplied the answer when I sliced the test pieces along the capillary.